carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 ### Queue

 There are many different way to create a queue channel.
-Here we will go over a few common ways to create them.
+Here are a few common ways to create them.

 #### of